pangling4/ME405_Lab3/src/readme.md

 ## Multitask Implementation Results
 Our results here were using the flywheel within our multitasking regime.
 This shows the effect of different user defined periods for the motor controller on the step response.
-Here.
+This is a test, are images working.
 ![Flywheel Step Response!](Per_10.PNG "Period:10")

 *Figure 1: Step response with a controller period of 10 ms.*